department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-analysis.md

 ## Recommendations
 **What we recommend:**
 - Maintain the form’s checkbox selection screen; continue to refine selection text ("notify" vs. "report")
-- Add guidance, examples and instructions to the marriage types and child marriage sections (686); and to the school term dates, prior school and student address sections (674) of the form
+- Add guidance, examples and instructions to the marriage types and married child sections (686); and to the school term dates, prior school and student address sections (674) of the form
 - Continue with the current designed flow of the form, but conduct follow-up usability testing on “live” pages after initial development to uncover pain points
 - Add clarifying text to the introduction screen to better identify information needed to complete the form; include implications of potentially “disqualifying” statuses (e.g. married child, Veteran spouse)
 - Investigate “printable form” feature in eBenefits, confirmation IDs, and “print” button functionality